icflorescu/openshift-cartridge-mysql/README.md

     rhc app show application-name --gears

-Once you've enabled remote access, you can use MySQL Workbench or your favorite client to connect from your development machine.
+Once you've enabled remote access, you can use `rhc port-forward` and MySQL Workbench or your favorite client to connect from your development machine.

 Use `DB_HOST` and `DB_PORT` environment variables to connect from an application running in the main web cartridge.
 For instance, here's how you'd do it in a Node.js application using [Knex.js](http://knexjs.org/):